rsunny/JP-Morgan-Assessment---Req-210533917/README.md

 ## Usage:

-There is no main.py or a driver file to create objects and load data into memory.
+- There is no main.py or a driver file to create objects and load data into memory.
 However, a comprehensive set of test fixtures and scenarios are included to test the classes, features, and data loading functionality.
+- GBCE have load_stocks, when called load all the stocks from the data/stocks.